 Federal Supplemental Educational Opportunity Grant (FSEOG)

 If a student withdraws before the federal aid has been applied, the student may be eligible for a post-withdrawal disbursement.
 If that is the case, the Financial Aid Office will be notified of your withdrawal and will determine your eligibility for funds.
-If a credit is issued, The Financial Services Office will issue a check for those funds.
+If a credit is issued, The Accounting Services Office will issue a check for those funds.

 If financial aid created a credit on the student's account that was then refunded to the student, the student will be required to repay 50% of any unearned grant amount.
 If the credit balance was created by a loan disbursement, the student will be required to repay the lender the amount of the loan as per the terms of the signed promissory note.

 Example 1: Joe was awarded federal grants totaling $3000 and received Federal Stafford funds of $2500.
 Joe lived in a double dorm room and had a 19 meal plan.
 His total institutional charges equal $9627.